sitedata/checklyhq.com/site/content/blog/creating-a-chrome-extension-2018.md

 - Vue.js single file components
 - SASS/SCSS compilation

-Getting the build right was a bit tricky as specifically Webpack examples and corresponding versions seem to be deprecated faster than the speed of light.
+Getting the build right was a bit tricky as Webpack examples and corresponding versions seem to be deprecated faster than the speed of light.

 {{<tweet 1030139648490856451 >}}